-Since 1985, 13,674 deer have been harvested from the Oak Ridge Wildlife Management Area, of which 218 (approximately 1.59 percent) have been retained because of potential radiological contamination.
+Since 1985, 13,878 deer have been harvested from the Oak Ridge Wildlife Management Area, of which 220 (approximately 2 percent) have been retained because of potential radiological contamination.
 The heaviest buck ever harvested weighed 218 lb (1998), and the heaviest doe ever harvested weighed 139 lb (1985).
 The average weight of all harvested deer is approximately 87 lb.
 (All weights are field-dressed weights.)
-The oldest deer harvested was a doe estimated to be 12 years old (1989); the average age of all harvested deer is approximately 2 years.
+The oldest deer harvested was a doe estimated to have been 12 years old (1989); the average age of all harvested deer is approximately 2 years.
 See the ORR hunt information website here for more information.